computationalmystic/sengfs19-group12/test/Repository Issues.md

 # Repository Issues

-Design to illustrate number of issues in repositories.
+Designed to illustrate number of issues in repositories.

 (After selecting & navigating to page)